ea7klk/bm-lastheard-node/README.md

 OR

+- ```docker run -p 3000:3000 ghcr.io/ea7klk/bm-lastheard-node:v0.6```
+OR
-- docker run -p 3000:3000 ghcr.io/ea7klk/bm-lastheard-node:latest
+- ```docker run -p 3000:3000 -v ./data:/app/data ghcr.io/ea7klk/bm-lastheard-node:v0.6```

-Right now there is no way (yet) to persist the database outside of the container.
-To be added soon.
+You can also use the "latest" tag, however it's considered bad practice when using containers in general.

+The second option allows for saving the database to a volume to persist data between container restarts.

 The database will be created automatically if it's not present.